evhub/coconut/DOCS.md

 ### `recursive`

-Coconut provides a `recursive` decorator to perform tail recursion optimization on a function written in a tail-recursive style, where it directly returns all calls to itself.
-Do not use this decorator on a function not written in a tail-recursive style or the function will likely break.
+Coconut provides a `recursive` decorator to perform tail recursion optimization on a function written in a tail-recursive style.
+To use `recursive` on a function, it must meet the following criteria:

+1. your function must call itself, and
+2. in all cases where your function calls itself, it must return the result of that call without modifying it (synonymous with the condition that the function must be written in a tail-recursive style).

+If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for `recursive`, or the corresponding criteria for [`recursive_iterator`](#recursive-iterator), since either decorator should prevent such errors.

 ##### Example